Brandon Graham: Professional career

 Graham signed a one-year contract extension with the Eagles on March 15, 2021.

 In Week 2 of the 2021 season, Graham suffered a torn Achilles and was placed on season-ending injured reserve on September 21, 2021.

-After recording 2.5 sacks, two tackles for loss, a pass defended, five quarterback hits and a forced fumble in week three of the 2022 season, Graham was named NFC Defensive Player of the Week for the first time in his career.
-In Week 14, Graham had three sacks, four tackles, and a forced fumble in a 48-22 win over the Giants, earning NFC Defensive Player of the Week, his second of the season.
+After recording 2.5 sacks, two tackles for loss, a pass defended, five quarterback hits and a forced fumble in week three of the 2022 season against the Washington Commanders, Graham was named NFC Defensive Player of the Week for the first time in his career.
+In Week 14, Graham had three sacks, four tackles, and a forced fumble in a 48–22 win over the Giants, earning NFC Defensive Player of the Week, his second of the season.
 Graham helped the Eagles reach Super Bowl LVII.
-It was Graham’s second appearance in the Super Bowl.
-The Eagles lost 38-35 to the Kansas City Chiefs.
+It was Graham's second appearance in the Super Bowl.
+The Eagles lost 38–35 to the Kansas City Chiefs.

 On March 10, 2023, Graham re-signed with the Eagles on a one-year contract.
-At the time, Graham is the longest tenured Eagle with 178 regular-season games played and has a chance to pass David Akers' franchise record of 188 regular-season games played, as well as, tie Chuck Bednarik for most years as an Eagle.
+At the time, Graham was the longest tenured Eagle with 178 regular-season games played.
+In 2023, Graham tied Chuck Bednarik for most years as an Eagle with 14 seasons.
+On November 26, 2023, Graham passed David Akers' franchise record of 188 regular-season games played for the Eagles.

+On March 9, 2024, Graham signed a one-year contract extension with the Eagles.
+In Week 12, he tore his triceps in the 37-20 win over the Los Angeles Rams, causing him to miss the remainder of the season; prior to the injury, he posted 13 tackles, 3.5 sacks, one forced fumble, 13 QB hurries, and 19 QB pressures.
+He was activated off injured reserve on February 8, 2025 in time for Super Bowl LIX.
+In Super Bowl LIX, Graham recorded one tackle in 13 snaps on defense as the Eagles won 40–22 over the Kansas City Chiefs.
+Graham also is one of just four players to appear on both Eagles Super Bowl-winning teams, along with Lane Johnson, Jake Elliott, and Rick Lovato.
+However, Graham also re-tore his triceps during the game and underwent surgery shortly thereafter.

+During a press conference on March 18, 2025, Graham announced his retirement from professional football.
+Graham was one of a dozen Eagles players of the Super Bowl LIX championship team that did not participate in the White House visit in April 2025.

+After the Eagles' defensive line suffered key losses to start the 2025 season, reports began to surface that Graham was considering coming out of retirement.
+On October 20, 2025, it was announced that Graham finalized a contract to return to the Eagles.

 NFL career statistics

 Personal life

-Graham is married to Carlyne Graham.
+Graham is a Christian.
+He is married to Carlyne Graham.

 In 2022, Graham provided vocals on the Christmas album A Philly Special Christmas.